nautobot/nautobot-plugin-ssot-aci/docs/install_configure.md

 export NAUTOBOT_APIC_TENANT_PREFIX_NTC="NTC_ACI"
 ```

-Each environment variable above contains the string `NTC` at the end, which serves as an identifier for the APIC.
-This can be any string of characters that you would like to use to identify the APIC in your environment.
 The identifier is used to select APIC from the SSoT dashboard when initiating a synchronization job:

 ![image](https://user-images.githubusercontent.com/6945229/162986635-fd537a5f-9fa1-4a82-95fa-af60fa07d6c2.png)